Galaxy: Magnetic fields

+Galaxies have magnetic fields of their own.
+A galaxy's magnetic field influences its dynamics in multiple ways, including affecting the formation of spiral arms and transporting angular momentum in gas clouds.
+The latter effect is particularly important, as it is a necessary factor for the gravitational collapse of those clouds, and thus for star formation.

 The typical average equipartition strength for spiral galaxies is about 10 μG (microgauss) or 1 nT (nanotesla).
-By comparison, the Earth's magnetic field has an average strength of about 0.3 G (Gauss or 30 μT (microtesla).
+By comparison, the Earth's magnetic field has an average strength of about 0.3 G (Gauss) or 30 μT (microtesla).
 Radio-faint galaxies like M 31 and M33, the Milky Way's neighbors, have weaker fields (about 5 μG), while gas-rich galaxies with high star-formation rates, like M 51, M 83 and NGC 6946, have 15 μG on average.
 In prominent spiral arms, the field strength can be up to 25 μG, in regions where cold gas and dust are also concentrated.
 The strongest total equipartition fields (50–100 μG) were found in starburst galaxies—for example, in M 82 and the Antennae; and in nuclear starburst regions, such as the centers of NGC 1097 and other barred galaxies.

 Formation and evolution

-Galactic formation and evolution is an active area of research in astrophysics.

 Formation

 Current models of the formation of galaxies in the early universe are based on the ΛCDM model.
-About 300,000 years after the big bang, atoms of hydrogen and helium began to form, in an event called recombination.
+About 300,000 years after the Big Bang, atoms of hydrogen and helium began to form, in an event called recombination.
 Nearly all the hydrogen was neutral (non-ionized) and readily absorbed light, and no stars had yet formed.
 As a result, this period has been called the "dark ages".
 It was from density fluctuations (or anisotropic irregularities) in this primordial matter that larger structures began to appear.
 As a result, masses of baryonic matter started to condense within cold dark matter halos.
-These primordial structures eventually became the galaxies we see today.
+These primordial structures allowed gasses to condense in to protogalaxies, large scale gas clouds that were precursors to the first galaxies.